kharioki/Ideas-Portal/README.md

-# Getting Started with Create React App
+# Ideas-Portal

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a simple dapp where users can create ideas and vote on them.

 ## Available Scripts